Annual Storm Water Inspections

 Can I complete the inspection myself, or do I need someone to come complete it for me?

-The Small MS4 Permit issues by the Division of Water Quality allows the property owner/operator to complete the inspections and maintenance.
+The Small MS4 Permit issued by the Division of Water Quality allows the property owner/operator to complete the inspections and maintenance.
 If providing the inspection and maintenance as the owner/operation, make sure that proper equipment and procedures are used for any inspections and maintenance that is completed, hiring properly trained technicians as necessary to complete the maintenance.
 There are also third parties who are certified as registered storm water inspectors who can complete the inspections for the owner and provide guidance on maintenance needs.

 What all needs to be included in my report to the city?

-Documentation that shows proof that you inspected all storm drain infrastructure with any appropriate notes for maintenance or existing conditions, photos, invoices from boxes and pipes being cleaned, before and after picture or any other documents and explanations necessary to show you’ve inspected all the infrastructure, identified any potential maintenance needs and completed those maintenance tasks.
+Documentation that shows proof that you inspected all storm drain infrastructure with any appropriate notes for maintenance or existing conditions, photos, invoices from boxes and pipes being cleaned, before and after pictures or any other documents and explanations necessary to show you’ve inspected all the infrastructure, identified any potential maintenance needs and completed those maintenance tasks.
 When do my inspection reports and maintenance records need to be sent to the city?
 Paperwork should be sent to the city by September 1 of each year which allows the city sufficient time to prepare the annual report (including the number of private inspections completed within the city) that has to be sent to the division of water quality.

 I’ve owned this property for years, but this is the first time I’ve received this letter.
 Is it a new requirement?